petkokp/moneyify/moneyify/README.md

-# AngularSoftuni
+# Moneyify

+This is a course project for SoftUni.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## Install packages

+Run `npm install` to install the required packages.

 ## Development server